coleenquadros/configuration/docs/app-sre/statuspage.md

 Credentials: https://vault.devshift.net/ui/vault/secrets/app-sre/show/creds/status.redhat.com

-# New Relic Synthetic tests
+# New Relic tests

-NR Synthetic tests allow us to automatically display incidents in the status page by configuring periodic checks on the services we run.
+NR tests allow us to automatically display incidents in the status page by configuring periodic checks on the services we run.

 ## Login to New Relic

 Direct login page:
 https://synthetics.newrelic.com/accounts/2409290/monitors

-You need to request an account from Jared Sprague <jsprague@redhat.com> to access it.

 Ensure your account is part of the `RH Cloud Platform Prod` account.

+JF and Jaime currently have admin on the project so access can be requested through them.

 ## Adding a Monitor